-- Sentinel lymph node biopsy.
+Sentinel lymph node biopsy.
 In a sentinel lymph node biopsy, the surgeon finds and removes a small number of lymph nodes from under the arm that receive lymph drainage from the breast.
 The pathologist then examines these lymph nodes for cancer cells.
-In general, a sentinel lymph node biopsy is not appropriate for inflammatory breast cancer, and an axillary lymph node dissection, see below, is preferred.
+In general, a sentinel lymph node biopsy is not appropriate for inflammatory breast cancer, and an axillary lymph node dissection is preferred (see below).

 Reconstructive or plastic surgery

-Women who need a mastectomy may wish to consider breast reconstruction, which is surgery to rebuild the breast.
+After a mastectomy, a patient may wish to consider breast reconstruction, which is surgery to rebuild the breast.
 Breast reconstruction is performed by a reconstructive plastic surgeon.

 There are many methods to reconstruct the breast.
 It may be done with tissue from another part of the body or with synthetic or artificial implants.
 Certain options may be preferred for inflammatory breast cancer because radiation therapy (see below) is almost always needed.
 Talk with your doctor for more information and learn more about reconstruction options.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.